crytic/amarna/README.md

                         Show all supported rules and descriptions.
   -disable-inline, --disable-inline
                         Disable rules with inline comments.
 The comments should be the first line and of the form: # amarna: disable=rulename1,rulename2
+  -config, --config
+                        The path to the amarna config file (if not provided will check for amarna.toml)
 ```

 ## SARIF file format